harmslab/dataprob/README.rst

 dataprob
 ========

-Library for calculating probability of data given a model (the likelihood) to extract parameter estimates for models describing experimental data.
+Library for using likelihoods (the probability of observed data given a model) to extract parameter estimates for models describing experimental data.
 Can do maximum likelihood, Bayesian MCMC sampling, and Bootstrap sampling using a consistent API.